 6.13.1 Applicability to language

-The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.13 is applicable to Fortran.
+The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.13 is applicable to Fortran; it also occurs for a pointer whose pointer association status is undefined.

-A Fortran pointer should not be referenced when its status is disassociated.

-A Fortran pointer by default is initially undefined and not nullified.
-A pointer is only nullified when it is done explicitly, either by pointer assigning the result of the null intrinsic procedure or by the nullify statement.

-The Fortran intrinsic procedure associated determines whether a pointer that is not undefined has a valid target, or whether it is associated with a particular target.
+The Fortran intrinsic procedure associated determines whether a pointer whose pointer association status is defined has a valid target or whether it is associated with a particular target.

+A Fortran pointer’s association status can be undefined, meaning that a request about its association status is forbidden.

+In Fortran, it is illegal to reference an allocatable variable or component (see clause 4.x) that is not allocated.

 Some processors include an optional facility for pointer checking.

 6.13.2 Guidance to language users

+Follow the guidance of ISO/IEC 24772-1 clause 6.13.5.

+Ensure that all pointers have a defined association status before use, either by initialization or by pointer assignment.

+Consider using allocatable instead of pointer when possible, since the allocation status of allocatable variables or allocatable components cannot be undefined.

-Use compiler options where available to enable pointer checking during development of a code throughout.
+Use static analysis tools and compiler options where available to enable pointer checking during development of a code.

-Use the associated intrinsic procedure before referencing a target through the pointer if there is any possibility of it being disassociated.
+Use the associated intrinsic procedure before referencing a target through a pointer if there is any possibility of the pointer being disassociated.

-Associate pointers before referencing them.

 Use default initialization in the declarations of pointer components.

-Use initialization in the declarations of all pointers that have the save attribute.

 6.14 Dangling reference to heap [XYK]